steevaavoo/terraform-aks-pipelines/stepbystep-blog.md

 When the job finishes, you should see a summary with "Artifacts" listed.
 Click on "*x* published" to browse and see them/it.

-We are expecting to see a .tf file in a /terraform folder and some .yml files in a /manifests folder...
+I'm expecting to see a .tf file in a /terraform folder and some .yml files in a /manifests folder...

-If that's the case, let's move on to Release...
+Assuming that's the case, move on to Release...

 #### Test the Release Pipeline